Register now to be a 2025 category judge!

-We are looking for scientists, computer scientists, engineers and others who enjoy talking to enthusiastic young people about scientific inquiry and engineering challenges.
+Every year we are looking for scientists, computer scientists, engineers and others who enjoy talking to enthusiastic young people about scientific inquiry and engineering challenges.
 Category Judges should have at least a Bachelor’s degree in a technical field or in education (with a concentration in a technical field).
-See the Category Judging page for details.
+For more details and to register, please visit the Category Judging page.

-Sponsored Awards judges will receive an invitation and information from their organizations or from a SCVSEFA Sponsored Awards coordinator.
+Sponsored Awards judges should not register.
+Instead they will receive an invitation and information from their organizations or from a SCVSEFA Sponsored Awards coordinator.

 As of September 2022, we renamed Special Awards to Sponsored Awards to align with California Science and Engineering Fair procedures.